Smooth Flow Matching for Synthesizing Functional Data: Introduction

-To address the above issues, we propose a novel generative method, \textbf{Smooth Flow Matching} (SFM), tailored for generating new functional samples from irregularly or sparsely observed functional data.
-Our method adopts a copula-based generation framework using flow-based techniques, capable of producing non-Gaussian and heavy-tailed functional data without relying on the low-rank assumption.
-The SFM framework is built on a novel functional-form flow, enabling data generation through a smooth three-dimensional vector field rather than high-dimensional operator-based generators as in \cite{lim2023score, kerrigan2023functional}.
-This construction is significantly simpler without the use of deep neural networks and more interpretable than existing flow-based and score-based methods, allowing for computationally efficient generation of functional data while ensuring the smoothness of synthetic samples.
-A flowchart illustrating the three-dimensional vector fields is provided in Figure~\ref{fig: flow_illu}.
+To address the above issues, we propose a novel generative method named \textbf{Smooth Flow Matching} (SFM), designed for generating new functional samples based on irregularly or sparsely observed functional data.
+Our method adopts a copula-based generative framework built upon flow-based techniques, capable of producing non-Gaussian and heavy-tailed functional data without relying on the low-rank assumption.
+The SFM framework is constructed on a novel functional-form flow, which enables data generation through a smooth three-dimensional vector field rather than high-dimensional operator-based generators as in \cite{lim2023score, kerrigan2023functional}.
+This construction is significantly simpler---requiring no deep neural networks, thereby allowing computationally efficient generation of functional data while ensuring the smoothness of synthetic samples.
+A schematic illustration of the three-dimensional vector field is provided in Figure~\ref{fig:flow_illu}.

-Overall, SFM provides several advantages over existing deep generative models as well as Gaussian-based methods.
-First, SFM utilizes flow-based techniques to estimate marginal distributions of random functions rather than their full joint distribution, enabling direct flow estimation from irregular and sparse functional data.
-This procedure retains the nonparametric flexibility of the marginals to capture distributional features beyond the mean and covariance, while avoiding the high computational cost and dense observation requirements of full joint modeling in deep generative methods.
-Second, SFM naturally incorporates smoothness into the flow estimation, allowing it to borrow strength across curves and produce smooth functional data from sparse or irregular samples—analogous to the mean and covariance estimation in Gaussian-based approaches \citep{yao2005functional, yao2007functional}.
-With the estimated smooth flow, we can directly construct its inverse flow to transport the data to latent copula observations.
-This method provides a flexible and interpretable semiparametric framework for functional data generation.
-We summarize the comparisons of our method to others in Table~\ref{generation_comparison}.
+Overall, SFM offers several advantages over existing deep generative models and Gaussian-based methods.
+First, SFM leverages flow-based techniques to model the marginal distributions of random functions rather than their full joint distribution, enabling direct flow estimation from irregular and sparse functional data.
+This approach preserves the nonparametric flexibility of the marginals to capture distributional features beyond Gaussianity, while avoiding the high computational cost and dense observation requirements associated with full joint modeling in deep generative frameworks.
+Second, SFM naturally incorporates smoothness into the flow estimation, allowing it to borrow strength across curves and generate smooth functional data from sparse samples---analogous to mean and covariance estimation in classical functional data approaches \citep{yao2005functional,yao2007functional, hsing2015theoretical}.
+With the estimated smooth flow, we can construct its inverse flow (i.e., data-to-noise flow) to transport the data to latent copula observations, yielding a flexible and interpretable semiparametric framework for functional data generation.
+A summary of the above comparisons is provided in Table~\ref{generation_comparison}.